 How populations will respond to climate change will depend on experienced local environmental conditions.
 If environmental and genetic influence are aligned (co-gradient variation) low-latitude populations living in warmer conditions are expected to respond to warming temperatures more adeptly than high-latitude populations.
 However, high-latitude populations that may experience greater environmental variability may be able to compensate performance at warmer conditions via greater investment in phenotypic plasticity (CVH; counter-gradient variation; Janzen 1967; Stevens 1989).
 Results from this study detected co-gradient variation when comparing AAS between low- and high-latitude A. polyacanthus populations.
 Immune response and hematocrit were similar between populations.
 Findings suggest that AAS is adapted to local regional conditions, and therefore, intraspecific variation in thermal performance needs to be accounted for when modelling responses to climate change.

 Evidence of co-gradient variation was observed in aerobic capacity.
-Low-latitude populations showed a higher thermal optimum for aerobic performance (MO2max and AAS) from 30-315.C, and higher capacity at these temperatures than high-latitude conspecifics.
-While, fish from low-latitude exhibited rising MO2max and MO2Rest with warming, fish from highlatitude populations displayed a plateaued MO2max across the testing temperature range and consequently reduced AAS due to the increasing MO2Rest .
+Low-latitude populations showed a higher thermal optimum for aerobic performance (MO2max and AAS) from 30-31.5C, and higher capacity at this temperature range than high-latitude conspecifics.
+While, fish from low-latitude exhibited rising MO2max and MO2Rest with warming, fish from high-latitude populations displayed a plateaued MO2max across the testing temperature range and consequently reduced AAS due to the increasing MO2Rest .
 Improved aerobic capacity at higher temperatures suggests low-latitude populations are warmer adapted, compared to high-latitude conspecifics.
 AAS can serve as a proxy for the limits of oxygen demanding processes (e.g., motor activity, reproductive output, growth) that can be performed simultaneously (Clark et al. 2013) and is expected to be a primary mechanism that determines how fish will respond to climate change (Pörtner and Knust 2007; Pörtner et al. 2017).
 Therefore, with future projected warming low-latitude fish are expected to have increased fitness over high-latitude populations.

 Contrastingly, all other traits investigated did not display differences (co- or counter-gradient) between low and high-latitude populations.
 Immune response and enzymatic performance across the temperature range, as well as hematocrit at the warmest temperature of 31.5C, were similar between both regions, suggests that natural selection on these phenotypic traits is not differing between latitudes.
-What does this mean....
+What does this mean.... evolution does this mean something for how they relate to fitness?

 Considering the observed pattern in AAS, we might have expected latitudinal differences in hematocrit (proxy or oxygen carrying capacity) and aerobic enzyme performance if these were correlated to the limited maximum oxygen consumption ().
 In the case of the snapper XXXX, experience of a 4-week marine heatwave of 29.5 and 30.5C (+1-2C) resulted in an increase in hematocrit to allow maintenance of aerobic capacity (McMahon in review).
 However, hematocrit was shown to be unresponsive in both theusillier Caesion cuning and the cardinalfish Cheilodipterus quinquelineatus when exposed to elevated temperatures (+3.0°C above ambient temperature) for 5-weeks (Johansen et al. 2021).
 Similarly, the pattern of aerobic enzyme performance (CS) and a lack of significant difference between regions suggests that enzymatic performance does not likely limit aerobic capacity.
 Overall our findings instead support the theories that it is the likely the heart and/or gills that are limited the ability to maintain oxygen delivery () and ultimately determining thermal, tolerances, local adaptation, and plasticity in fish (Farrell 2009; Ekström et al. 2017; Nyboer and Chapman 2018; Pichaud et al. 2019).
 Consequently, enzymatic activity with the heart may be more relevant to whole organismal aerobic by limiting cardiac function (ref for where this has been seen).